 This recipe for honey & soy salmon fillets from Dinner at the Zoo is created using an easy to make marinade with lovely fresh flavours.

-The marinade for this salmon is a mixture of olive oil, honey, soy sauce, lemon zest and herbs.
+The marinade for the salmon is a mixture of olive oil, honey, soy sauce, lemon zest and herbs.
 The salmon sits in the marinade for up to 6 hours, then is grilled or broiled to perfection.
 Lemon juice is intentionally left out of this recipe because acids like lemon juice can actually “cook” the salmon as it sits in the marinade.
-The lemon zest adds tons of citrus flavor without the risk of changing the texture of the salmon.
+The lemon zest adds tons of citrus flavour without the risk of changing the texture of the salmon.

 Personally I like the depth of flavours absorbed by the salmon after a long soak, so I marinade my fillets for the full 6 hours!